Subscribe to the Quilt Blocks Digest newsletter for updates, special offers & exclusive content!

 Take a look at the bottom row.
 Spot the yellow triangles.
 Now take a look at where the polkadot triangles are in relation to the yellow triangles.

-The units are not the same, they are mirror images of one another.
+The units are not the exactly same, they are mirror images of one another.

-What if you want your QSTs to be the same?
-You can make it happen!
+What if you want your QSTs to be exactly the same?

 Let me show you in Lesson 3: Non-Mirror Image 3 Patch Quarter Square Triangles.